VasgoTheTotoroo/TetrisAI/README.md

 # TetrisAI
-guided notebook to design AI for tetris game with personnal tetris class
+guided notebook to design AI for tetris game with given tetris class